-The TTM Squeeze Indicator is a valuable tool for getting into trades just before a significant ramp in price action takes place, helping traders benefit from substantial price differentials.
-By utilizing the firing the squeeze strategy, the indicator helps traders to identify breakouts after the price has been consolidated inside a range-bound area.
+The TTM Squeeze Indicator is a valuable tool for entering trades just before a significant ramp in price action takes place.
+It helps traders benefit from substantial price differentials by utilizing the firing the squeeze strategy.
+The indicator also helps traders identify breakouts after the price has been consolidated inside a range-bound area.

 This article describes all you need to know about the TTM Squeeze indicator, how to use it to find trading opportunities, and the merits and demerits of relying on it to place trades.